 Warning!
 DO1 and DO2 must not be connected to low voltage on one output and high voltage on the other.
 Both outputs must have the same voltage level.

 Printer

-The printer port has been designed as a parallel printer port.
+The printer port of AKA 243/244 has been designed as a parallel printer port.
 An ordinary parallel printer cable is used for the connection.

 An EPSON compatible matrix printer can be connected.